 How can I get the best possible image quality?

 Make sure whatever you choose has a 4K resolution for the best possible resolution.
 Look out for 40-inch TVs which are HDR-compatible to get the best from dark and light areas of the image on your screen.
 If possible, those which support HDR10+ and/or Dolby Vision are also preferable to HDR10.

 OLED or LED?

-Even though you’re not likely to find an OLED panel at this size, LCD TVs still come in enough different flavours to make it worth knowing what you’ve got on your wish list.
-Those that are edge-lit by LEDs can be much thinner and often more aesthetically pleasing, but their direct or back-lit LED counterparts can produce a more subtle and nuanced picture even if their frames aren’t quite as easy on the eye.
+Even though you’re not likely to find an OLED panel at this size, LCD TVs still come in enough different flavors to make it worth knowing what you’ve got on your wish list.
+Those edge-lit LEDs can be much thinner and often more aesthetically pleasing, but their direct or back-lit LED counterparts can produce a more subtle and nuanced picture even if their frames aren’t quite as easy on the eye.

 Does my TV need to be smart?

-Anything you buy these days should be a Wi-Fi enabled smart TV with at least three HDMI sockets around the back.
-You should also be sure that your favourite streaming services are available on its app platform.
-Very few TVs cover all of the bases, but remember that you can always add an Amazon Fire TV Stick, Google Chromecast or NOW TV Smart Stick etc. to plug those missing gaps.
+Anything you buy nowadays should be a Wi-Fi-enabled smart TV with at least three HDMI sockets around the back.
+You should also be sure that your favorite streaming services are available on its app platform.
+Very few TVs cover all of the bases but remember that you can always add an Amazon Fire TV Stick, Google Chromecast, or NOW TV Smart Stick, etc., to plug those missing gaps.

 How much should I spend on a 40 inch TV?

-Even though all of the televisions on our list are of a similar size, you’ll notice that the prices vary wildly.
-This could be for a number of reasons including image quality, extra features or even just the brand, so it’s important to ensure you’re getting all the features you want for the best price.
-In general, you probably won’t be able to go any cheaper than $400-ish, but our top-rated choice will set you back close to $1,500.
+Even though all of the best 40-inch TV options on our list are of a similar size, you’ll notice that the prices vary wildly.
+This could be for several reasons, including image quality, extra features or even just the brand, so it’s crucial to ensure you’re getting all the features you want for the best price.
+You probably won’t be able to go any cheaper than £400-ish, but our top-rated choice will set you back close to £1,500.